nelsp/social_game/README.md

-html files go into a templates folder
+templates folder contains all the html files.  the first_flask.py is what runs the code